 If you have a postnatal condition known as DRA Diastasis Rectus Abdominis (separation of the abdominal muscles) then you may need to see a chartered physiotherapist before returning to exercise.
 You can perform a simple test on yourself and if you are still unsure make an appointment with your GP.
 Your GP may refer you on to a physiotherapist as this is a condition you do not want to leave, because you can do more damage by not addressing the issue straight away.

 This video also explains how to do the "Rec test" to find out the state of muscular separation:

 People with a DRA often have a poorly functioning deep core (transversus abdominis, pelvic ﬂoor, diaphragm and deep multiﬁdus).
 As a method, Pilates strengthens all three of these muscles, making it an ideal workout for anyone who has this separation.
 Once you start Pilates you must tell your instructor and confirm that he or she is familiar working with clients with this condition otherwise you could certainly end up doing more harm than good.

-All beginner classes at Pilates Lifestyle are suitable for both pregnant and postnatal mothers.
-All our instructors are trained and qualified to teach both antenatal and postnatal clients and where necessary we will liaise with GP’s and physiotherapists to ensure that you receive only the best treatment and a successful recovery.
+All our instructors at Pilates Lifestyle are trained and qualified to teach both antenatal and postnatal Pilates and where necessary we will liaise with GP’s and physiotherapists to ensure that you receive only the best treatment and a successful recovery.

 There is a link between this separation condition and low back pain, prolapse and stress incontinence and if you exercise without seeking proper medical advice first you will probably make the condition worse.